Worl0r/Semantic_Segmentation_U-NET/README.md

 ### Output

-0. Once you've trained and saved your model, it is saved in a new folder called *train_ID_SESSION* in the *output* folder with the following tree :
+0. Once you've trained and tested your model, it is saved in a new folder called *train_ID_SESSION* in the *output* folder with the following tree :

 ```bash
 |--- output